syncfusion-content/windowsforms-docs/WindowsForms/AutoComplete/faq/How-to-delete-the-items-in-the-list-at-run-time.md

 ---
 layout: post
-title: How to delete the items in the list at runtime | Windows Forms | Syncfusion
+title: How to delete the items in the list at runtime | WindowsForms | Syncfusion
 description: How to delete the items in the list at runtime
-platform: windowsforms
+platform: WindowsForms
 control: Tools
 documentation: ug
 ---